 What Should a Resume Do?

-Your resume details where you worked, what you did and what you learned along the way.
-It should also demonstrate what you can do for an employer and how you are a good fit for the job you're applying for.
 The objective of your resume is to stand out and make employers want to interview you.
+It should include where you worked, what you did, and what you learned along the way.
+It should also demonstrate what you can do for an employer and why you are well-suited to the roles you’re pursuing.

-Most employers will receive resumes from more people than they can possibly interview.
-They will screen the resumes looking for reasons to disqualify candidates from further consideration.
-That's why attention to detail is so important.
-A resume may be disqualified for being too short, too long, too busy, too trendy, not results-oriented enough, sketchy in places, or because it has an error.
-Before you hit send, make sure your resume is the best possible reflection of you.
+The challenge is that most employers will receive far more applications than they have time to thoroughly review.
+To whittle down the stack, they review to reasons to disqualify candidates from further consideration.
+Therefore, attention to detail is so important: A resume may be disqualified for being too short, too long, too busy, too trendy, not results-oriented, or simply due to a typo.
+Before you hit send, make sure your writing is compelling, concise, and entirely error-free.

-There are several styles of resumes to choose from.
-No matter which one you choose, make sure it makes sense for your industry and for the job you're applyikng for.
-The more customized a resume is to a specific job, the better chance it has of grabbing someone's attention.
-Here are four types of resumes:
+There are four basic types of resumes.
+The format you select should make the most sense for your industry and ideal roles: The more the content is customized to a specific job, the better chance it has of grabbing someone's attention.

 A targeted resume is tailored to match the requirements of a specific job.
-It describes all pertinent experience and education related to the position being sought.
-Another type of targeted resume is one that highlights one's capabilities and accomplishments across jobs, but also includes a chronological listing of employment.
-An advantage of this type of resume is that it draws attention to your skills and accomplishments, but also identifies specific positions and titles that relate to the job.
+It describes all relevant to experience and education related to the position being sought.
+A targeted resume can also highlight a job seeker’s capabilities and accomplishments across jobs, including a chronological employment list.

-A combination resume uses aspects of both the chronological and the functional resumes.
-It typically begins by listing those significant skills, which are pertinent to obtaining the desired position.
+A combination resume uses aspects of both chronological and functional resumes: It typically begins by listing those significant skills, which are pertinent to obtaining the desired position.
 This is followed by a section that lists employers in reverse chronological order.
-However, in a combination resume, responsibilities and achievements are listed for each position.
+Responsibilities and achievements are also listed for each position.
 This resume is typically used by those who have at least 12 years in the workforce, demonstrable skills and a highly successful work track.

 This type of paper resume is formatted in an aesthetically pleasing way with different fonts and formats, such as bullets, bolds, italics, etc. It is typically mailed or left with an employer after an interview.